Watershed Conditions Statement - Flood Outlook

-Message Number: 2024-14
+Message Number: 2024-15

-Issued: Jun 21, 2024, at 4:00 PM EDT
+Issued: July 16, 2024, at 4:00 PM EDT

-From: NBMCA Duty Officer, Githan Kattera
+From: NBMCA Duty Officer, Angela Mills

-Watershed Conditions Statement - Flood Outlook: gives early notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high wind or other conditions that could lead to high runoff, cause ice jams, lakeshore flooding or erosion.
+Watershed Conditions Statement – Flood Outlook gives early notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high wind or other conditions that could lead to high runoff, cause ice jams, lakeshore flooding, or erosion.

 If you have a flood emergency, please contact your municipality.
 If you live in an unincorporated township, please contact the Ministry of Natural Resources and Forestry (MNRF) – North Bay District.